-- 1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located. - 2) The self-contained units are provided to the communal landings, stairs.
+- 1) This premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located. - 2) The self-contained units are provided to the communal landings and stairs.

 3) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
-The emergency lighting test record is displayed in each block.
+The equipment was last tested 30/05/2025.